 Eligibility: Full-time faculty or staff members with job descriptions that include undergraduate advising (defined as having an official role in MyRED as an undergraduate academic advisor)

 The Dr. Charles Riedesel Outstanding Academic Advising Award recognizes an exceptional faculty or staff member who directly delivers advising services to undergraduates.
 The award is named for Dr. Charles Riedesel, Chief Undergraduate Advisor in Computer Science and Engineering.
 The award was established in 2014 and endowed by the Riedesel family beginning in 2015.
-Awardees will be recognized at the University Honors Convocation in April.
+Awardees will be recognized at The Laurels award reception in September.

 In Recognition of Excellence in Mentoring and Supporting Undergraduate Researchers